 Biden’s Campaign Launch Was A Hilarious Disaster

-On today’s show we cover Former Vice President Joe Biden’s disastrous campaign launch, and we interview Tim Graham from the Media Research Center on just how awful the liberal media has gotten and whether or not there is any coming back from where they are today.
+On today’s show, we cover former Vice President Joe Biden’s disastrous campaign launch, and we interview Tim Graham from the Media Research Center on just how awful the liberal media has gotten.

+We also ask him whether or not there is any chance humanity can come back from where we are today.

 Listen to the whole show: